iterative/dvc.org/content/docs/command-reference/import-db.md

 ## Database Connections

-For downloading sql query results with `--sql`, dvc needs to use a database connection string to connect to a database.
+To connect to a database, dvc needs a database connection string URI.
 This has to be configured in the [`db`] section.

 ```dvc
 dvc config db.pgsql.url postgresql://user@hostname:port/database